johnny555/ausros/docs/challenge-task.md

 `ros2 run waypoint_commander waypoint_cycler`

 To kick off waypoint_cycler you need to first send a manual waypoint to the TurtleBot3 (either in RViz or through the command line).
-Once it reaches
+Once it reaches this waypoint, it will begin cycling through the two manually defined waypoints.